Demarcus Cousins Faces Domestic Violence Charges Shortly After Signing With Lakers

 Not long ago, Demarcus Cousins agreed to play next season for the Los Angeles Lakers.
 Just a few weeks after signing with the star-studded squad, Cousins finds himself in legal trouble.
 Law enforcement in the state of Alabama has issued a warrant for his arrest.
 The warrant is based on evidence of domestic abuse and threats of violence against an ex-girlfriend, with whom he happens to share a child.

 According to reports, Cousins got into a heated dispute with his ex when he asked to have their child present at his late-summer wedding.
 The ex, who recorded the phone call with Cousins, declined his request.
 He responded by threatening to shoot her in the head.
 She reported the threat, and Cousins may now face criminal charges for the third-degree domestic violence crime of harassing communications.
+Domestic violence charges are always serious and complicated.
+For this reason, we recommend contacting an experienced Los Angeles domestic violence lawyer near you as soon as possible.

 States, Including Alabama and California, Prohibit Harassing Communications